-In this kind of question you will be given a number of sentences with gaps in the them and asked to complete the sentences with words from the reading text.
+In sentence completion question types, you will be given a number of sentences with gaps in them and asked to complete the sentences with words from the reading text.

 These questions are as much vocabulary tests as they are reading tests because they require you to be aware of paraphrasing (using different words to repeat a sentence so that it has the same meaning) and synonyms (words with the same or very similar meanings).
 More on these below.

 This post will:

 - provide you with a strategy to use on exam day

 Source: Cambridge English IELTS Past Papers.

 As you can see there are three incomplete sentences that we must complete.